sedostheatre/sedos.co.uk/input/shows/2023-sunshine-on-leith.md

 *Sunshine on Leith* is a vibrant, energetic piece of musical theatre, loved by audiences and critics alike which had a successful film adaptation released in 2013 starring Jane Horrocks.

 *Sunshine on Leith* plays at the [Bridewell Theatre](https://sedos.co.uk/venues/bridewell) from 10-20 May 2023.

+This amateur production is presented by arrangement with Music Theatre International.
+All authorised performance materials are also supplied by MTI. [www.mtishows.co.uk](http://www.mtishows.co.uk/)